wftech/bob-the-scheduler/README.md

 # What Bob does not do?

 * Mail reports on failures.
-* Set resource constraints (CPU/memory).
+* Enforce resource constraints (CPU/memory).
-* Report it's state through HTTP API.
+* Report tasks' state through HTTP API.
 * Change UID/GID on execution.
-* Cleanup it's files.
+* Cleanup its files.

 Patches are welcome.